 More so, Ataturk reached other soldiers, villagers, artisans and ordinary people.

 3) Atatürk the charming persuader:

 Ataturk was able to convince his followers and his close friends to support him in achieving his objectives.

 He established a new and revolutionised Turkey by convincing her people.

 He strategically shared how implementing reforms would make the nation better than before.

-He could create hope, confidence, and courage so that his followers could fight alongside him, even though some opposed his ideas.
+He could create hope, confidence, and courage so that his followers could fight alongside him, even if some of them opposed his ideas.

-Through his power of convincing people, he was able to achieve what most people thought was impossible.
+Through his power of convincing people, Ataturk was able to achieve what most people thought was impossible.

 Ataturk convinced people that culture and civilisation were synonymous.